No, That’s Not Christianity, Part 0

 That is the effect the stories we consume have on our minds, and the less conscious we are of that fact, the more effective they are in controlling us.

-I know it’s a bit trite and clichéd when Christians say this, but the fact remains that we are, right now, in this very moment, at war.
+And, while it might seem tedious for me to keep mentioning this, but the fact remains that we are, right now, in this very moment, at war.

 And while I do ultimately mean a “spiritual war,” do not take that to mean that we’re at war only in some abstract, figurative sense.
 No, we are literally at war, in the most concrete and objective possible sense, absolutely no different than if bullets were zipping overhead and mortars exploding nearby as you read this.
 It is a war that will determine the future state of the world and how institutions are structured, power is exercised and resources are distributed, no different than if we were uniformed soldiers fighting with rifles and bayonets.